 3. The purpose of this year's AGM includes reporting to members on the financial status of the credit union, declare a dividend/interest rebate, and elect officers.
-Any other non-urgent matters will be dealt with at next year's AGM.
 There will be no motions from the floor due to the difficulties in managing same remotely.